 Fall DNR Weir Fieldtrips

 Schools are invited to visit the weir during the annual fish, or egg take operations to see firsthand how the DNR actively manages these world class waters.
-Check back in September to book a weir education program.
+Check back in September for sign-up information.